assaabloy-ppi/salt-channel-js/readme.md

 salt-channel-js
 ===============

-A JavaScript implementation of a [Salt Channel](https://github.com/assaabloy-ppi/salt-channel/) v2;
+A JavaScript implementation of a [Salt Channel](https://github.com/assaabloy-ppi/salt-channel/) client.
-client-side code that connects on top of WebSocket with binaryType set to "arraybuffer".
+Client-side code that connects on top of WebSocket.

 Table of Contents
 =================